 - Our litigation team is comprised of nearly 20 former Department of Justice attorneys and three former judges and many of the team members are members of the prestigious American College of Trial Lawyers.

-- We are ranked in 2019 U.S. News & World Report–Best Lawyers (Woodward/White Inc.) for Banking and Finance Law: Tier 1 (National and Philadelphia) and Tier 3 (Washington, D.C.).
+- We are ranked in 2020 U.S. News & World Report–Best Lawyers (Woodward/White Inc.) as Tier 1 for Banking and Finance Law nationally and in Philadelphia and regionally ranked in Washington, D.C.

 - Chamber USA editors remarked: “The litigation team was excellent.
 Each of the lawyers brought a very interesting element to the team and they blended together well.
 They were great and I would highly recommend them!"